flow-state-15/mod-5-extra-resources/project-week/welcome-to-Mod-5-Project.md

 > Some advice on specific features
 #### Groups
 - **Edit form doesn't need to include the option to edit the previewImage.**
 - **Meetup has a multi-step create form for groups.
 You do NOT need a multi-step form.** You are allowed to put all the input fields on one page.

 ------------------------------------

 ## General Advice
  - If you cannot view a part of your clone site because you would have to pay (like reviewing a spot or creating a group)
 	 - It does not have to be accurate to the site!
 Please copy the styling and format from the forms and pages you can see.
 - NPM packages must be approved by your project advisor.
 - CSS frameworks are not allowed.
+- NOTE: **Programatic hard refreshes are not allowed**.
+This includes manipulating the url through the `window` object.
+React provides all the tools necessary for dynamic rerendering or window relocation.
+If you have to have to refresh the page to see your data this is an indication that your reducer/selector code is bugged.

 ## Helpful Links
 - [GitHub README and Wiki Guidelines](https://github.com/flow-state-15/mod-5-extra-resources/blob/main/project-week/github-README-and-wiki-guidelines.md)